 The Regulatory Office for Network Industries performs a number of regulations, but the most visible ones cover:

-- price regulation,
+- price (tariff) regulation,

-- subject regulation.
+- non-tariff regulation.

-- issuing the confirmations on electricity origin, etc.
+- issuing confirmations of electricity origin, etc.